Brand Names: Ambien, Ambien CR, Edluar, Intermezzo, Zolpimist

 Do not take Intermezzo for middle-of-the-night insomnia unless you have 4 hours of sleep time left before being active.

 Do not stop using zolpidem suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using zolpidem.
+Ask your doctor how to safely stop using this medicine.

-Insomnia symptoms may also return after you stop taking zolpidem.
-These symptoms may seem to be even worse than before you started taking the medicine.
+Insomnia symptoms may also return after you stop taking zolpidem, and may be even worse than before.
 Call your doctor if you still have worsened insomnia after the first few nights without taking zolpidem.

 What happens if I miss a dose?